angelorodem/SuspiciousEyes/README.md

 ![Rule](https://github.com/angelorodem/SuspiciousEyes/blob/master/images/results/result2/Screenshot%20from%202020-05-19%2023-41-31.png)
 ![Detection](https://github.com/angelorodem/SuspiciousEyes/blob/master/images/results/result2/Screenshot%20from%202020-05-19%2023-40-38.png)
+Note: there is a limitation with dark on dark text
 ## Images in images
 This feature allows to search an image inside other images, this can be used to find marked documents.